IoT: Consumer & Commercial vs. Industrial - Main overview

 The Internet of Things (IoT) ecosystem has been growing throughout the past few years, and it will keep growing.
 A leading market research firm estimated that by 2020, there will be 10 billion connected devices for different IoT industries worldwide.

-The positive impact that brought IoT solutions to the industry has been capturing the attention of industrial companies and manufacturers who aim to optimize their current processes by implementing new capabilities like remote controlling or monitoring of their supply chain processes, as well as implementing sensors directly to their machines to carry out predictive and preventive maintenance, which can save thousands – if not millions – of dollars.
-Nowadays, this is known as the Industrial Internet of Things (IIoT); the game-changer for the Fourth Industrial Revolution.
+The positive impact that IoT solutions have brought to different industries has been capturing the attention of companies and manufacturers who aim to optimize their current processes by implementing new capabilities like remote controlling or monitoring of their supply chain processes, as well as implementing sensors directly to their machines to carry out predictive and preventive maintenance, which can save thousands —if not millions— of dollars.
+Nowadays, this is known as the Industrial Internet of Things (IIoT); the game-changer of the Fourth Industrial Revolution.

 The relevance of the IIoT started by the Internet of Things ecosystem are the solutions that is has brought to the commercial sector.
 Therefore, as a first approach to this, it's important to differentiate the scope of each solution, as well as the industry where it’s being applied.